 I recently had the opportunity to interview one of my heroes: author, feminist, and badass mental health advocate Rae Earl.

-Rae’s iconic memoir My Mad Fat Diary, and the TV series it inspired (both brilliant – do check them out if you haven’t already!) have been so influential in shaping pop culture discussions around teenage life with mental illness.
+Rae’s iconic memoir My Mad Fat Diary, and the it inspired (both brilliant – do check them out if you haven’t already!) have been so influential in shaping pop culture discussions around teenage life with mental illness.

 Her latest book for teenagers, was published in August.
 It’s an absolute bible of teenage mental health issues, covering depression, self-harm, anxiety, OCD, eating disorders, drugs, alcohol, relationships, and absolutely everything a young woman might need to know about keeping her mind well.